TheChukwuma/Activity-Tracker/README.md

 # TaskManagementApp
 This program is a task management app using Java Springboot.

-Technologies used
+Technologies used:
-Java 18
+Java 18,
-Springboot framework
+Springboot framework,
-HTML
+HTML,
-CSS
+CSS,
-JS
+JS,
 MYSQL

 Start Date: 08-29-2022